 Our particular thanks go to:

-Fox Computers – web design and support (Switzerland), for the technical implementation of our website and for providing excellent support: www.foxcomputers.ch
+Fox Computers – web design and development (Switzerland), for the technical implementation of our website and for providing excellent support: www.foxcomputers.ch

 Below is a list of additional interesting, non-commercial links relating to vintage graphic advertising.